Beyond the Sugar Plum Fairy: a short introduction to the celeste

 The use of the celeste to represent the Sugar Plum Fairy in The Nutcracker – which the SCO performs in full, 3-5 December – may not have been the first time it was heard in the orchestra, but it remains by some distance the most iconic.
 Tchaikovsky had been determined to give it a starring role before Rimsky-Korsakov (a master orchestrator) could discover its captivating sound, but had already included it (less prominently) in his symphonic poem The Voyevoda the previous year.
 Even then, its first known use had been back in 1888, as part of incidental music for Shakespeare’s The Tempest written by the French composer Ernest Chausson in 1888 – appropriately enough, it is first heard accompanying the spirit Ariel.

-An instrument that looks like a small upright piano, playing its keys cause a set of hammers to hit metal plates positioned over wooden resonators, creating a soft, bell-like sound.
+An instrument that looks like a small upright piano, playing its keys causes a set of hammers to hit metal plates positioned over wooden resonators, creating a soft, bell-like sound.
 Chausson and Tchaikovsky alike recognised its ability to convey an ethereal soundscape, something captured so well in The Nutcracker that other composers have had to explore its potential elsewhere, for fear of comparison.
 Holst’s The Planets, for example, ends with the mysterious sound of an off-stage female chorus, but only after some delicate figurations on the celeste have set the scene.
 (It’s one example among many of the debt John Williams’ film scores owe to Holst: in the Harry Potter films, the celeste introduces Hedwig’s Theme – named for the title character's owl – before taking flight in some gossamer-light scales that swoop and dive with dizzying grace.)

 Mahler (not a man to shy away from writing for huge orchestras) uses the celeste sparingly, maximising its effect – albeit while recommending it is doubled, if not tripled, in his Symphony No. 6.
 It gets a little solo in Gershwin’s An American in Paris, leaving the distinct impression of a composer enjoying exploring all the contents of his musical toybox, while at the other end of the spectrum, a key component of the chilly ending to the first movement of Shostakovich’s Symphony No. 5 is a repeated upward scale on the instrument.